2018 Meningococcal Season Reminder

 - A rash is not always present, especially in the early stages of the disease.

-- Early recognition, immediate empirical treatment with parenteral benzylpenicillin and urgent transfer to hospital can be life-saving.
+- Early recognition, immediate empirical treatment with parenteral benzylpenicillin or ceftriaxone, and urgent transfer to hospital can be life-saving.

-- Serogroup W and Y cases have begun to increase in Australia across all ages, including Aboriginal children, and in some cases have had atypical presentations.
+- Most South Australian cases are serogroup B, but W and Y cases have increased in Australia across all ages, including Aboriginal children, and in some cases have had atypical presentations.

 - Urgent notification to the CDCB on suspicion of IMD is vital for a timely public health response.

 Notifications of invasive meningococcal disease (IMD) usually increase in winter and spring.
-While the age distribution of cases shows peaks in children <5 years and young adults aged 15-24 years, IMD can occur in any age group.
-Currently in Australia, IMD is predominantly caused by serogroup W, although in South Australia (SA) serogroup B remains predominant.
-Eight cases of IMD (3 serogroup W, 2 Y, 3 B) have been notified in SA since January 2017, with 27 cases notified in 2016 (5 serogroup W, 22 B).
+While the age distribution of cases peaks in children <5 years and young adults aged 15-24 years, IMD can occur in any age group, with serogroup W being more common in adults.
+Currently in Australia, IMD is mainly caused by serogroups B and W, with serogroup B predominant in South Australia (SA).
+Eleven cases of IMD (10 serogroup B, 1 Y) have been notified in SA since January 2018, with 36 cases notified in 2017 (22 serogroup B, 11 W, 3 Y).